siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/README.md

 #### Updates

-- **You can now save predictions to a CSV file!** To test the new feature run the following command:
+- **You can now save predictions to a CSV file!** To test the new feature, run the following command:
 ```
 python main_esr9.py video -i ./media/terminator.mp4 -d -f 5 -s 3 -o ./test/
 ```